i2p/i2p.www/i2p2www/spec/proposals/152-ecies-tunnels.rst

 - Iteratively decrypt tunnel messages

-  - ECIES-only tunnel hops will encrypt using Blowfish+ChaCha20
+  - ECIES-only tunnel hops will encrypt using ChaCha20
   - mixed-tunnel hops will encrypt using AES256/ECB+CBC

 - Use the same rules for IV and layer nonces as Inbound tunnels
+- For ECIES-only tunnels, advance the nonce once per set of tunnel messages sent

 .. raw:: html